leonard67/WRDS-SAS-Studio-Workshop-for-ECRSN/README.md

 The session will bridge the gap between data access and empirical implementation by demonstrating how to use SQL to partially replicate main results from [one of my papers](https://doi.org/10.1111/1475-679X.12486).
 The goal is to equip participants with the tools and confidence to independently query large datasets, automate data extraction and cleaning, and accelerate their research workflow.

+I will first go through the basic syntax of SQL using the [SQL_Basics](./SQL_Basics.sas) file.
+Then I will show the codes of partially replicating my paper using the [Example_Codes](Example_Codes.sas) file.

 ---

 ### **Learning Outcomes**